DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 ### Financial/Lessor Fleet
 Financial/Lessor Fleet at a Glance
-Presents fleet by consolidated owner/lessor and/or owner/lessor
-Headline numbers to instantly show current fleet by status
+Presents fleet by consolidated owner/lessor and owner/lessor Headline numbers to instantly show current fleet by status
 Includes:
 - Pie chart to view in-service fleet by region
 - Bar charts to view Fleet by Manufacturer and Operational Status
-- Bar charts to view fleet on order/on option by manufacturer
+- Bar charts to view fleet on-order/on-option by manufacturer
 - Table of Financial/Lessor Fleet Details
 - Valuations provided by Avitas